jnakaso/ASGolfWeb/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.
+Use the `-base-href` flag for a production build.

+example
+>ng build --prod --base-href /asgolf2017/

 ## Running unit tests